TheGatesOfParadise/MenuToGrocery/README.md

 7. check all !
 18. get rid of error -- AppCheck failed: 'The operation couldn’t be completed. (com.apple.devicecheck.error error 1.)'
 20. change a new firebase accout for 30 day no authentication?、
+21. hide keyboard when focus is not on textfield in search screen
+22. check toggle function in grocery screen
+23. add/remove a grocery item